oxygenxml/oxygen-publishing-template-samples/templates/tiles-groups/README.md

 # Tiles Groups

 Displays the tiles on the main page grouped in sections.
-The groups are determined by the topics on the filst level in the DITA Map and the tiles are determined from the topics on the second level.This is a sample publishing template that moves the *Search Input* component from its default location to the header section of each output page.
+The groups are determined by the topics on the filst level in the DITA Map and the tiles are determined from the topics on the second level.

 ![Tiles Groups Output Sample](output-preview/tiles.png)